 Sint Maarten Country Report

 There are no restrictions on foreign ownership of property and Sint Maarten is a pro-business jurisdiction aiming to attract foreign investment.
-Hurricane Irma in September 2017, when approximately 90% of its buildings were damaged or destroyed, reconstruction efforts have succeeded in restoring tourism as airports, most hotels, and restaurants have resumed full operations.
+Hurricane Irma in September 2017 decimated approximately 90% of buildings and infrastructure, but reconstruction efforts have succeeded in restoring tourism as airports, most hotels, and restaurants have resumed full operations.
 There are moderate levels of bureaucracy, as well as rigid regulations in the labour market and the tax system.
-Corruption and money laundering, mainly related to the island’s drugs trade, are relatively common.
+Countering corruption and money laundering, mainly related to the island’s drugs trade, are a key priority of authorities.

 There is no history of terrorism in St Maarten.
 However, a low risk is posed by international terrorist groups should they indiscriminately target Western interests.
 Caribbean nationals, mostly from Trinidad and Tobago, have travelled to Islamic State-controlled territories in recent years.
 Following the Islamic State’s territorial losses in Syria and Iraq, there is a low likelihood of radicalised individuals returning, moderately raising terrorism risks across the Caribbean, affecting Western assets or tourism zones.
 There is no precedent of such attacks in the region, and in Saint Maarten there are no indicators of a home-grown threat or signs that the country constitutes a target for external terrorist groups.

 There are no significant external threats to the island or pending border issues .
 Interstate war risks are accordingly very low.
 Defence issues are handled by the Kingdom of the Netherlands.